-TREND 2

-Cheer on branding in its long-term race

-Building a brilliant brand means seeing beyond immediate returns.
+TREND 2 Cheer on branding in its long-term race Building a brilliant brand means seeing beyond immediate returns.
 TREND 3 Know that a good employer signals a great brand Getting buyers to buy means demonstrating shared values.

 TREND 4

 Be where your customers are

 Being listened to by buyers means sharing the same destinations.

-TREND 5

 Influence the external influencers

 Having buyers pay attention means having the ear of advocates.

-Seeing inside today's technology buyer world Technology is a business enabler - the success of any business today depends on its technology.
+66 Seeing inside today's technology buyer world The success of any business today depends on its technology.
 With the technology marketplace getting even more crowded and competitive, the role of the technology buyer is becoming ever more complicated.
-For tech marketers, stepping into the shoes of tech buyers can be extremely helpful.
-By meeting buyers at the right place, at the right time, with the right message that resonates with their priorities, marketers can build a strong foundation between tech buyers and tech vendors.
+For technology marketers, stepping into the shoes of technology buyers can be extremely helpful.
+By meeting buyers at the right place, at the right time, with the right message that resonates with their priorities, marketers can build a strong foundation between technology buyers and technology vendors.
 Over the course of my career, marketing has always had one reason to exist - and that is to bring the customer inside the business.
 None of that's changed - but what has changed is the technology we have available to understand our customers and the acceleration in the pace of change.
 As marketing leaders, we have to understand that acceleration.
 It involves the way humans are, the way that society evolves and the way that technology is driving that evolution."

-Alexis Oger Vice President - EMEA Marketing, Dell Technologies Organisations view technology as a source of growth Our research comes off a 12-month period that's seen technology businesses continue to invest in digital transformation and reshape working practices.
-Tech buyer budgets and headcounts have grown significantly.
-Buying budgets increased across nearly all product categories, with the most significant increases occurring in hardware for endusers, where 76% of buyers reported an increase.
+Alexis Oger Vice President - EMEA Marketing, Dell Technologies Organizations view technology as a source of growth Our research comes off a 12-month period that's seen technology businesses continue to invest in digital transformation and reshape working practices.
+Technology buyer budgets and headcounts have grown significantly.
+The greatest growth in budget was found in APAC with a 35% average increase, while EMEA budgets grew the least at 24%.
+Buying budgets also increased across nearly all product categories with the most significant increases occurring in enterprise software for data centers, where 77% of buyers report an increase.